kaby2201/DAT204_socketProgramming/README.md

 # DAT204_socketProgramming
 A simple socket programming example for DAT204

+- [x] UDPClient.py
+- [x] UDPServer.py
+- [ ] TCPClient.py
+- [ ] TCPServer.py

-The folowing simple client-server application demostrate socket programming for both UDP and TCP:
+The following simple client-server application demonstrates socket programming for both UDP and TCP:
 The application will do the following:
 1. The client reads a line of characters (data) from its keyboard and sends the data to the server.